Above, an example of converting a ring into a necklace.

 In this next project turning a ring into a necklace, we used an old wedding ring from a cherished family member to fabricate the circle incorporated in this classic Celtic Trinity Knot motif:

-Because there was extra gold from this recycle wedding ring project that we did not use, we treated this as a credit — purchasing the gold at 93% of its spot value.
+Because there was extra gold from this recycled wedding ring project that we did not use, we treated this as a credit — purchasing the gold at 93% of its spot value.

 Repurpose Vintage Jewelry

 We often repurpose vintage jewelry, whether it be old chain, rings, or necklaces.
 This particular custom jewelry from old jewelry project involved turning the old chain to the left into two new wedding rings.
-In the bottom ring in the photo below, we added some of our silver and hammer set it.
+In the bottom ring in the photo below, we added some of our silver and gave it a hammered finish.

 When upcycling old jewelry, we can also create our own designs!
 Our Simplicity Engagement Ring is top, above our River Ring.